Sheldon-Lloyd/Cyber.Beast/comic/max/readme.md

 Spike: You see you are not only a cybervator and not just a xybrid either but rather a berserker.
 The most dangerous kind of cybervator.

+Spike: Berserkers are rare but The chance that a Berserker is born increase 20 fold when a Cybervator has a child with a citizen which is why marriages between the two is prohibited.

 Spike wispers: You see it wasn't just any cyber.beast that killed your parents it was you.

 Spike: Whats wrong Max?
 Ha ha ha, You're not the paragon you thought you were are you

 Tomasina: don't listen to him he's lying

+Spike: and poor Yaharia had to sacrifice her self to save everyone else

 Max goes berserk upon being told he killed his parents